-- R-1.1.5 (1997, standing as of 2014) To periodically review and update available knowledge related to the understanding of interactions between marine mammals and commercially exploited marine resources. - R-1.1.9 (2022, ongoing but not prioritised as of 2023) In addressing the standing request on ecosystem modelling and marine mammal fisheries interaction, to extend the focus to include all areas under NAMMCO jurisdiction. - R-1.1.10 (2022, standing as of 2023) In light of the distributional shifts seen under T-NASS 2007 and later surveys, the SC should investigate dynamic changes in spatial distribution due to ecosystem changes and functional responses.
+- R-1.1.5 (1997, standing as of 2014) To periodically review and update available knowledge related to the understanding of interactions between marine mammals and commercially exploited marine resources. - R-1.1.10 (2022, standing as of 2023) In light of the distributional shifts seen under T-NASS 2007 and later surveys, the SC should investigate dynamic changes in spatial distribution due to ecosystem changes and functional responses.